rahulchauhan049/workshop_webhook/README.md

           cd <sample_dir>/functions
           npm install actions-on-google

   Write your code inside index.js which can be found insite your newly created folder.
-For reference use the sample code given.
+For reference use the sample code [HERE](https://github.com/rahulchauhan049/workshop_webhook/blob/master/index.js).

   10. Get the fulfillment dependencies and deploy the fulfillment function: